cssr-tools/pymm/docs/text/installation.rst

 The following steps work installing the dependencies in Linux via apt-get.
 While using package managers such as Anaconda, Miniforge, or Mamba might work, these are not tested.
+The supported Python versions are 3.12 and 3.13.
+We will update the documentation when Python3.14 is supported (e.g., the porespy Python package is not yet available via pip install in Python 3.14).

 Python package
 --------------